isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 #### Entry Visas

-<p style="font-size:20px; line-height:1.35;">Foreign travellers transiting in Singapore will not require entry visas if they can complete their transit by staying within the transit area of Changi Airport (Terminals 1, 2, 3 and 4) without clearing immigration.</p>
+<p style="font-size:20px; line-height:1.35;">Foreign travellers transiting in Singapore will not require entry visa.
+Transit passengers need to be through-checked to their onward destination.
+They will <b><u>not</u></b> be allowed to clear arrival immigration or collect their baggage.</p>

-<p style="font-size:20px; line-height:1.35;">Some airlines may require travellers to pass through Singapore Immigration to transit as they do not have the necessary transfer facilities in the transit area of the airport.
-In such cases, the traveller should check the  <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/visa_requirements" target="_blank">ICA main website</a> on whether they need to apply for an entry visa.</p>

-<p style="font-size:20px; line-height:1.35;">Please check with your airline on whether your transit requires you to clear immigration.</p>